This is a transcription of an audio lecture:

 We do that with ourselves.
 None of us see ourselves the way we really are.
 We see ourselves through our conditioning.

-No one on the planet Earth sees you the way you see yourself.
+No one on Earth sees you the way you see yourself.

 So, what is the reality?
 None of us know.
 Our perception of the outside world and the inside world is completely filtered, flawed, inaccurate, and we do not have any awareness of that because we are so conditioned.